axlan/gdx_tactics/DEV_JOURNAL.md

+# 12/7 Working on HTML build

+I wanted to make sure the cross compiling was going to work before I finished things up.
+I generated a new project and tried to incorporate the HTML build into my main project.

+After messing with the Gradle files I eventually got the build to run.
+I hit 3 issues right away.

+1. GWT only supports a subset of the Java libraries so I would have to change some functions in my code.
+2. I'm using a the library Gson and it wasn't clear how to import it into GWT and whether it would actually be supported.
+3. My code was broken up into modules, and it wasn't clear how to properly capture this in teh GWT config.

+None of these are total deal breakers, but I started a simpler project to test how bad 2 and 3 would be to address or whether I'd need to work around them.

+I was able to run the basic project by running `/c/Python27/python -m SimpleHTTPServer 8081` after running the startHttpServer Gradle task.

+I did a small test project, and found out that Gson wasn't supported and the GWT is generally pretty rough.
+I decided to pause working on the HTML5 work and move on to Android.

+Android was very straightforward to add.
+It took a little experimenting with the Gradle files, but that was mostly just because I didn't include it in the initial project.

+In less then 15 minutes not including the downloads I was able to have a build working and running on my phone.
+The main problem is that the UI elements are way to small to see, so I'd need a more sensible scaling strategy.

 # 12/5 Working toward making the tutorial "interesting"

 With the basic logic in place, I'm working on adding the features to  make the tutorial take some strategy.